PhraseApp-Blog/nuxt-i18n-2023/README.md

-# Nuxt 3 Minimal Starter
+# Nuxt 3 I18n Demo

-Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
+This is a Nuxt internationalization (i18n) demo app, companion to a Phrase blog tutorial.

 ## Setup